prasad1604/Neuralearn/README.md

 **File explanations:**<br>
 neura-learn/src/App.js is the main file where every react component is arranged and also where static routing is done.<br>
-neura-learn/public index.html is the main html file generally you dont need to change it other than for like adding bootstrap CDN
+neura-learn/public index.html is the main html file generally you dont need to change it other than for like adding bootstrap CDN.

 **How to work on this:**<br>